Generalized weights: an anticode approach: Generalized rank weights and security drops

 \section{Generalized rank weights and security drops}

-In \cite{metrics3}, Silva and Kschishang proposed a rank-metric coding scheme to secure a network communication against an eavesdropper.
-In this paper we are more interested in the algebraic aspects of the problem, and so we do not describe the scheme into the details.
+In \cite{metrics3} Silva and Kschischang propose a rank-metric coding scheme to secure a network communication against an eavesdropper.
+In this paper we are more interested in the algebraic aspects of the problem, and we do not describe the scheme.
 In \cite{metrics3} the authors prove that when a Gabidulin code $C \subseteq \F_{q^m}^k$ is employed in their scheme, the information that an eavesdropper can obtain listening at $0 \le \mu \le k$ links of the channel is bounded by the quantity